Home Care after Thoracotomy

 There should be no drainage from your incision.
 Any drainage from the chest tube site will be only a scant amount for a day or two.
 Wear a Band-Aid or small dressing over the site until the drainage stops.
 Change the dressing daily and as needed.

-When you go home, your incision may have all of the staples in place or only a few.
+When you go home, your incision may have staples or stitches in place.
 Sometimes, small pieces of tape called steri-strips are placed after your staples are removed.
 It is okay if these tape strips fall off, but don’t pull them off.
 When you return for your clinic visit in 1-2 weeks, the doctors will remove staples or stitches that are left.

 - Walk 3-4 times each day.